shivashant25/Threat-Protection-with-XDR/Labguide/Overview.md

 #### **Duration and Deletion of sandbox**:

-- The sandbox environment will be active for 30 days/730 hours from the time of registration.
+- The sandbox environment will be active for **30 days/730** hours from the time of registration.
+- The maximum allowed virtual machine uptime is only **40 hours**.
+It is recommended to deallocate the virtual machine when not in use.
+- The virtual machine is set up with a custom feature called Idle start/stop.
+This custom package will check the virtual machine's idleness every **2 hours/120 minutes**.
+If the virtual machine is left idle for over 2 hours, a pop-up window will appear, prompting you to respond.
+If you do not take action within 10 minutes, the virtual machine will shut down automatically.
+This feature is enabled in virtual machines to optimize Azure costs.

-  when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
-In order to retain the environment for a longer period of time and to get the most out of the environment, please follow the best practices mentioned below.
+- when 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
+To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 #### **Best practices**: